dataforseo/TypeScriptClient/docs/interfaces/ISerpGoogleAutocompleteTaskPostRequestInfo.md

 example:
 http://your-server.com/postbackscript?id=$id
 http://your-server.com/postbackscript?id=$id&tag=$tag
-Note: special symbols in postback_url will be url-encoded;
+Note: special characters in postback_url will be url-encoded;
-i.e., the # symbol will be encoded into %23
+i.e., the # character will be encoded into %23
+learn more on our Help Center

 #### Defined in

-main.ts:51698
+main.ts:55406

 ***